 • Automatic Cmk/Cpk calculation with statistical evaluation and archiving

-Conclusion: MFU Is the Starting Point - PFU Is the Proof
+Conclusion: MFU is the starting point - PFU is the proof

 Practical takeaways:

-help_outlineHow frequently must a PFU be repeated?expand_more
+help_outlineHow often must a PFU be repeated?expand_more

 help_outlineWhat is the difference between Cpk and Cmk?expand_more